 Printed Student's Name

 Annual Notification of Rights under FERPA Acknowledgement

-FERPA Information starts on Page 45)
+(FERPA Information starts on Page 47)

-Please sign and return to your child's school this portion as annual acknowledgement of your rights guaranteed b ERPA.
+Please sign and return to your child's school this portion as annual acknowledgement of your rights guaranteed by FERPA.
 If your child is younger than 18 years of age, please sign as Parent/Guardian.
-If your child is 18 or older, pleas ign as Parent/Guardian as well as have the student sign.
+If your child is 18 or older, please sign as Parent/Guardian as well as have the student sign.

-have read and understand the Escambia County Schools annual notification of rights under the Family Educationa Rights and Privacy Act (FERPA).
+I have read and understand the Escambia County Schools annual notification of rights under the Family Educationa Rights and Privacy Act (FERPA).

 Date

 Parent/Guardian Signature

 Date

 Eligible Student Signature (18 years of age or older)

+Please read the Family Educational Rights and Privacy Act (FERPA) policy which has been adopted by the Escambia County Board of Education, sign this page and return it immediately to you child's teacher.

 Engaged Learning Initiative Agreement

-ELI Agreement starts on Page 47)
+(ELI Agreement starts on Page 49)

-have read and fully understand all parts of the Engaged Learning Initiative Handbook.
-My child and I agree to a erms, policies, and rules as stated in the handbook.
+I have read and fully understand all parts of the Engaged Learning Initiative Handbook.
+My child and I agree to al terms, policies, and rules as stated in the handbook.
 I understand that failure to comply with these terms, policies and rules will result in disciplinary action and could also result in financial responsibility.

 Date

 Parent/Guardian Signature

 Date

 Student Signature